 The Board includes directors of the parent company, TSL.
-The Company and each of the businesses in the Group is required to report to its ultimate shareholder on a number of matters in order to support the Tata Steel Limited Group's overall corporate governance requirements During the year, Board directors and senior managers with the relevant areas of expertise have liaised with Government bodies, including regulators, as appropriate.
+The Company and each of the businesses in the Group is required to report to its ultimate shareholder on a number of matters in order to support the Tata Steel Limited Group's overall corporate governance requirements.

+During the year, Board directors and senior managers with the relevant areas of expertise have liaised with Government bodies, Including regulators, as appropriate.

 The Group encourages its suppliers to work with it to create value to its end customers, society and shareholders.
-The Group expects all suppliers to adhere to responsible procurement policies which underpin its commitments.
+The Group has expects all suppliers to adhere to responsible procurement policies which underpin its commitment to ensuring supply chain transparency.

-Delivering an excellent customer experience is a key strategic priority for the Group's business model and is centered around direct engagement with customers aligned to market sectors and allows for continuous feedback.
+Delivering an excellent customer experience is a key strategic priority for the Group's business model and is centred around direct engagement with customers aligned to market sectors and allows for continuous feedback.
 The Group's businesses review and evaluate performance through Voice of the Customer listening activities which includes regular Customer Satisfaction surveys and feedback.